project-poodle/poodle/design.md

 Poodle treats different portion of the Record Scheme separately:

-- Consensus
+- Consensus ID
-  - Each Consensus are stored with its own directory structure
+  - Each Consensus ID are stored with its own directory structure
-  - Different Consensuses are always stored separately
+  - Different Consensus IDs are always stored separately
-  - Consensus information determines directory name of the storage files
+  - Consensus ID information determines directory name of the storage files
-  - Consensus information is stored as the header of the storage files
+  - Consensus ID information is stored as the header of the storage files
-  - Consensus information is removed from Scheme when the Record is stored in SSTable
+  - Consensus ID information is removed from Scheme when the Record is stored in SSTable

+- Domain
+  - Each Domain is stored as separate directory structure under the Consensus ID directory
+  - Different Domains are always stored separately
+  - Domain information determines directory name of the storage files
+  - Domain information is stored as the header of the storage files
+  - Domain information is removed from Scheme when the Record is stored in SSTable

 - Table
-  - Each Table is stored as separate directory structure under the Consensus directory
+  - Each Table is stored as separate directory structure under the Domain directory
   - Like LevelDB and RocksDB, Poodle Table is a leveled structure of multiple SSTables at each level.
   - MemTables are flushed to L0 table